alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 ### Results

-You will struggle to explain the platform’s benefits to different stakeholders.
-Your strategy will face pushback because it lacks a roadmap, clear vision, or adoption plan.

-The platform is perceived as an imposed initiative rather than an enabler, leading to resistance and shadow IT.

-Continued investment in the platform becomes hard to justify because its long-term value proposition is unclear.

-This is where your platform strategy may stall or might come to a screeching halt due to friction and lack of stakeholder support.
-After all, why are you building your platform if not to help your stakeholders?

-Imagine you are building a high-speed train network designed to connect multiple cities and improve mobility within each city.
-Sound like a game-changer?
-Of course: faster travel, seamless connectivity, and a modern transportation system.

-But paradoxically you cannot generate demand, and people are resenting your plans.

-The reality is that each city you plan to connect has its own existing transportation system and local habits.
-People do not see a compelling reason to switch their current options are reliable, affordable, and deeply embedded in daily life.
-Adoption feels like an unnecessary burden residents must install new apps, learn a new ticketing system, and adapt to an unfamiliar mode of travel, making the switch inconvenient.

-You could resort to going to court and force adoption, but this is a long and unpredictable path…
+Building a platform is not just a technical enhancement.
+It’s an organisational one.
+And like any organisational effort, its success depends less on the purity of its architecture, product design, reorg plan, cloud strategy, or even the story you tell around it.
+What matters most is how well it fits the ecosystem it’s meant to serve.

+Being in the wrong ecosystem is a fundamental error, no matter how "compelling" the platform paradigm may seem, or how many benefits the technology claims to offer.

+You will face friction.
+Not because the platform is bad, but because it challenges existing habits, incentives, and local optimisations.
+Your platform will be perceived not as a helpful enabler, but as an imposed mandate—another "central thing" trying to solve "local problems."
+Shadow IT is not born out of rebellion.
+It’s born out of need, speed, and the perception that central services are too far removed from reality.
+And should you be really doing that?

+Let’s use a metaphor for this one, I am a bit out of memes.
+Imagine you are building a high-speed train network to connect a group of cities.
+Sounds like a great idea, right?
+Faster travel, shared infrastructure, better mobility!
+Take my money already, I am sold!!.
+But then you realise each city has its own beloved tram system, its own ticketing app, and its own schedule aligned with local life.
+Switching to your sleek new train means giving that up, and not everyone is ready.

+You could enforce it.
+Make it mandatory.
+Force teams to migrate.
+That’s one path.
+But much like in urban planning, top-down infrastructure with no local buy-in leads to resistance, resentment, and underused tracks.